-1. To hasten understanding and acceptance by families
+1. To hasten understanding and support by families

 We believe there is a need to:

-- promote an understanding that those living in the gay community aren’t deviants or lack morals;
+- Promote an understanding that those living in the LGBTIQ+ community aren’t deviants and don’t lack morals;

-PFLAG believes educating the community about sexual diversity makes people less judgmental and removes the “fear” factor of knowing someone who is LGBTI.
-Families learn of our existence and can access our services and support.
+PFLAG+ believes educating the community about sexual and gender diversity makes people less judgmental and removes the “fear” factor when someone they know discloses to them.

 - Age of Consent;

-At the 2008 Human Rights Medals and Awards Ceremony in Sydney in December 2008, PFLAG Brisbane received a “Highly Commended” in the Community Award (Organisation) Section in recognition of their work with the LGBTI Community in Queensland.
+In 2008 (AHRC) Australian Human Rights Commission – Annual Human Rights Awards Ceremony in Sydney PFLAG+ Brisbane received a “Highly Commended” award in the Community Award for recognition of their work with the LGBTIQ+ Community in Queensland.

-PFLAG Brisbane believes that it is time that our same sex attracted sons and daughters were afforded the dignity and equality their heterosexual siblings enjoy in the eyes of the federal government and society as a whole.
-Until this is achieved, we will continue to lobby governments, speak out in the media and educate the community as a whole because we believe this is the way to make a better world for our sexually diverse sons and daughters.
+PFLAG+ Brisbane as a group, believe it’s important for our children to expect the same dignity and rights their heterosexual siblings enjoy in the eyes of the federal government and society as a whole.
+Until this is achieved, PFLAG+ parents will continue to lobby governments, speak out in the media and educate the community as a whole because we believe this is the way to make a better world for our sexual and gender diverse children.